lWalkErl/SEBC/resources/labs/0_YarnCalcs.md

    mapreduce.reduce.java.opts.max.heap from 800 to 3277
    Reason: almost files in hdfs are compression files and parquet files, so i adjust a memory of map and reduce
 C. I have adjust yarn.scheduler.minimum-allocation-mb from 1024 to 2048 because the configuration of mapreduce.map.memory.mb in Task Container Settings and Gateway Settings started at 2048
+D. I have adjust yarn.app.mapreduce.am.resource.mb from 1 to 1024
 ```

 What criteria affects workload factor?
 What does a value of 1, 2, or 4 signify?